Hosanger Municipality

 Hosanger is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1838 until its dissolution in 1964.
-The municipality was located in what is now parts of Alver Municipality and Osterøy Municipality in Vestland county.
-It originally covered all the lands on both sides of the Osterfjorden-Romarheimsfjorden from the Lonevågen fjord all the way east to the county border at the end of the Modalen valley.
-Hosanger also included an exclave on the Lindås peninsula surrounding the village of Seim at the southern end of the Lurefjorden.
-Seim was separated from the rest of Hosanger by part of Lindås Municipality.
-Over time, the areas of Seim and Modalen were split off from Hosanger.
-The administrative centre of the municipality was the village of Hosanger on the island of Osterøy, where Hosanger Church is located.
+The 231.8 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now divided between Alver Municipality and Osterøy Municipality in the traditional district of Nordhordland in Vestland county.
+The administrative centre was the village of Hosanger on the island of Osterøy, where Hosanger Church is located.